lordachita/Web3-AI-Librarian/README.md

 ### Using our project:
-- Upload your PDF files to the `data` folder, now limited to whitepapers only.
+- Upload your PDF files to the `data` folder (now limited to whitepapers only).
 - Use command langgraph dev to run UI locally (https://langchain-ai.github.io/langgraph/how-tos/local-studio/#install-langgraph-cli)

 ## Future Work:
-- Use Open Source LLM
-- Use Nillion for secure database
+For instance,
+1. Add a Chat Interface UI, so that non-builders can easily use our AI.
-- Find the way to update the database efficiently
+2. Find the way to update the database efficiently e.g. automatic update the information.
-- Add a Chat Interface UI
-- Optimize pdf extraction, incl. summarization
+3. Optimize Agentic Workflow, which is already scalable thanks to LangGraph.
+4. Use Open Source LLM, after we have addressed most of the issues i.e. input length limitations
+5. Use Nillion SDK for building private AI

 ## Acknowledgements:
-- [LangSmith](https://smith.langchain.com/) for the AI Agent framework
+- [LangGraph](https://www.langchain.com/langgraph) for the AI Agent framework
 - [Tavily](https://tavily.com/) inspired us the AI Agent coding structure